 4. Keep Your Hashtags Relevant

-The whole point of using Instagram hashtags is to get people who would be interested in your content to see it.
-In order to do this, you need to stick with Hashtags that are relevant to your niche and more specifically the post you are publishing.
-There are always going to be some standard tags you can use to general likes and impressions like #IGDaily #Like4Like and others, but using specific tags like #BeautyBlogger or #StreetStyle is a great way to attract potential followers who might be looking for content like yours.
+The whole point of using Instagram hashtags is to attract people interested in your content to see it.
+In order to do this, you need to stick with Hashtags that are relevant to your niche and the post you are publishing.
+There are always going to be some standard tags you can use like #IGDaily #Like4Like and others.
+But using specific tags like #BeautyBlogger or #StreetStyle is a great way to attract potential followers are looking for content like yours.

 5. Create A Hashtag Template

 Who has time to constantly remember which hashtags to use when?
 This is why we recommend using a template to both layout your Instagram hashtags and draft them.
-You can always add specific hashtags individually by posts, but having a solid base of 10-15 tags, usually based on your location or general account niche will help save you time when organizing your posts.
+You can always add specific hashtags individually by posts.
+But having a solid base of 10-15 tags based on your location or niche will help save you time when organizing your posts.

-A quick Google search for Instagram Hashtags Generator will return to you countless apps and online websites that can help you get started!
+A quick Google search for Instagram Hashtags Generator will return countless apps and websites that can help you get started!
 Here is a quick & free tool that will get you started!

 Psst.
 Looking to get more likes on Instagram without the use of hashtags?
 We’ve got you covered!
 You can join one or more our Instagram Pods and get unlimited likes on Instagram at no cost at all regardless of whether you use hashtags or not!